'Star Wars: The Force Awakens' among AFI's best films of 2015

-LOS ANGELES (Reuters) - “Star Wars: The Force Awakens” racked up its first award on Wednesday when the American Film Institute named it as one of the 10 best films of the year.
+LOS ANGELES, Dec 16 (Reuters) - “Star Wars: The Force Awakens” racked up its first award on Wednesday when the American Film Institute named it as one of the 10 best films of the year.

 “The Force Awakens,” opening in theaters across the world this week, was included in a list alongside awards front-runners such as Wall Street misdeeds comedy “The Big Short” and lesbian romance drama “Carol.”